Hacker0x01/docs.hackerone.com/docs/hackers/retesting.md

 ### Managing and Viewing Retests
 You can keep track of all of your retesting work under Hacker Dashboard > Retesting.
 You’ll be able to:
 * Claim open retests
-* See which retest you need to complete and the time you have left to complete it.
+* See which retest you need to complete and the time you have left to complete it
 * View all of your completed retests